Violence in Co Antrim during another night of disorder on the streets of Northern Ireland

 “And then the political stability of what is a very precarious position in the minute in the North.”

-Asked by Katie Hannon on RTÉ Radio One if Sinn Féin had done enough in the aftermath of growing tensions following the decision not to prosecute Sinn Féin politicians for attending the funeral of Mr Storey during Covid-19 restrictions, he replied: “People have got things wrong and I think Michelle’s [O’NEILL’S]statement at the time made that very clear.
+Asked by Katie Hannon on RTÉ Radio One if Sinn Féin had done enough in the aftermath of growing tensions following a controversial decision not to prosecute 24 Sinn Féin politicians for attending a the funeral of senior republican Bobby Storey during Covid-19 restrictions, he replied: “People have got things wrong and I think Michelle’s [O’Neill] statement at the time made that very clear.
 But what also then happened was people rightly then called for a PSNI investigation.
 A report was then forwarded to the Public Prosecution Service.
 They have made their recommendations and their recommendations are not to proceed with prosecutions.”

 He said political leaders, including Sinn Féin, had to ensure they did everything to manage the public health message correctly.